Professor Claudio Avignone Rossa FRSB

 I obtained my BSc degree in Chemistry (1987), followed by a Licentiate Degree in Biochemical Sciences (1989) and a PhD in Biochemical Sciences (1994) from the University of La Plata (Argentina).
 I was appointed Associate Professor of Biotechnology at the University of Quilmes (Argentina) in 1994, and Research Fellow at the Microbial Physiology Group at the University of Amsterdam from 1995 to 1999.
-I was appointed Lecturer in Microbial Physiology at the University of Surrey (2000), Senior Lecturer in Microbial Systems Biology (2006) and Reader in Systems Microbiology (2012).
+I joined the University of Surrey in 1999, where I am now a Professor of Systems Microbiology.

 Areas of specialism